Noise-Aware Quantum Amplitude Estimation: Noise-Aware QAE: Theory

-If we let $N_{shot}$ be the number of shots that would have been selected in the noiseless case (where $k_\sigma = 0$), then we can express the factor increase required to obtain the same estimation worst-case variance for the estimate of $\alpha_m$:
+If $k_{\mu}$ is exactly known a priori, then it is trivial to adjust the estimator to account for the bias, and hence, the term corresponding to the bias can be set to zero (i.e., in this case $\text{MSE}(\hat{\theta}_m) = k_{\sigma}m$).
+Letting $N_{shot}$ be the number of shots that would have been selected in the noiseless case (where $k_\sigma = 0$ and $k_{\mu}=0$), we can express the factor increase in the number of shots required to obtain a total MSE equal to the noiseless worst case variance for the estimate of $\alpha_m$.
+In particular, $N_m$ is the number of shots now required when set such that the MSEs for the noisy and noiseless cases are equal

-It is worth further remarking the sum in (\ref{aen10}) can be thought of as further loop of summation of the errors, $\epsilon$ associated with \textit{each} Grover iterate, (as in (\ref{eqn30})) and hence ``compounds'' the use of the CLT, making the assumption of Gaussianity more plausible when the underlying noise model is used in this way.